 - Make an appointment with the Registrar to apply for a marriage license.
 Appointments are available Monday through Friday, between 9:30 am and 3:30 pm.

-- Plan your appointment for about 2 to 3 weeks prior to the marriage.
-Appointments must be made no earlier than 30 days prior to the marriage (the license is only good for 30 days once issued) and no less than 3 business days before the marriage (there is a 72 hour waiting period between filing the application and the issuance of the license).
+- Applicants can apply for a license up to 6 months prior to the marriage date but no less than 3 business days before the marriage (there is a 72-hour waiting period between filing the application and the issuance of the license).

 Required documents when applying for a marriage license